harcurcio/Visual-Argument/Sources.md

 Sources

+"Woman and man sitting in front of monitor photo" by NESA by Makers on Unsplash

 "Binary" by neogranado under the Attribution-NonCommercial-NoDerivs 2.0 Generic license (https://creativecommons.org/licenses/by-nc-nd/2.0/)

 "Gender woman symbol" by Marco Verch under the Creative Commons 2.0 license (https://creativecommons.org/licenses/by/2.0/)